I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_sendcmdoutparams.md

 `DriverStatus`

 Contains a <a href="..\ntdddisk\ns-ntdddisk-_driverstatus.md">DRIVERSTATUS</a> structure that indicates the driver status.

+`bBuffer`

+Pointer to a buffer in which to store the data read from the drive.

 ## Remarks
 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff566206">SMART_SEND_DRIVE_COMMAND</a> is used to send SMART commands to a device.